 The Model T could run on alcohol fuel; Henry Ford said, "The future of the automobile is with local, farm-grown alcohol fuel."
 Standard Oil disagreed, and financed Prohibition in order to break the back of people's access.

 Whole-systems designs incorporating Permaculture principles and interlinked local farms can rebuild soils, strengthen local farms and economies, and provide resilient alternatives to fossil fuel dependence.
 Any automobile or small engine built since 2001 can run on alcohol fuel without alteration (Doubts?
 See "Busting Ethanol Myths" above); as will any oil furnace.

-The translortation issue is not about liquid fuels but with non-renewable fuels.
+The transportation issue is not about liquid fuels, it's with non-renewable fuels.
 The criticisms of ethanol are not of ethatnol as such, but the extremely destructive practices of industrial-scale corn ethanol production.
-Regarding carbon dioxide, plant-grown ethanol is carbon neutral; what is produced by combustion, has come from the atmosphere, not from fossil fuel.
+Regarding atmospheric carbon dioxide, plant-grown ethanol is carbon neutral; what is produced by combustion, has come from the atmosphere, not from fossil fuel.
 In fact regenerative growing practices sequester carbon, while healing soils.

 We know we've got to stop burning fossil fuels, fossil carbon, NOW - but we're helpless, right?
 We voted for the right guys, what else can we do?
 We need fuel to drive, we need heat, we need jobs.

 What we can do is put a stake in the ground, right here, right now, and set to work.
 Whatever else we manage in our lives, this is a moral imperative - period.

 Take whatever path calls you.
 This site is dedicated to one - locally produced, organic, regeneratively-grown ethanol fuel for transportation and home heating that will be cheaper, renewable, carbon-negative, better for vehicles, and burn clean.
 It will create jobs and strengthen our farms and local economies.